Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/README.md

 The following datasets were sampled for groundtruth as well as for training and testing the model.
 Validation data for model evaluation will be released soon.

-* Openreviews papers and review comments
+* Openreviews papers and review comments train and test data [here](https://github.com/Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/tree/master/bert/word%20embeddings%20and%20similarity%20matrix/training/open%20reviews/dataset)
-* Wikipedia talk and edit comments along with the articles
+* Wikipedia articles with talk/edit comments train and test data [here](https://github.com/Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/tree/master/bert/word%20embeddings%20and%20similarity%20matrix/training/wiki/dataset)

 ### Sentence Pair Similarity (Algorithm + Implementation)